greenelab/deep-review/sections/02_intro.md

 #### Fundamental Biological Study

 Broadly speaking, topics in this class aim to answer more fundamental biological questions.
 Deep learning is especially suited in leveraging the large amounts of data from high throughput omics studies.
 The development of deep learning techniques and complex network architectures allow researchers to answer fundamental biological questions with unprecedented accuracy.
 One classic biological problem where machine learning has been extensively applied is the prediction of molecular targets.
 Recent advances using deep learning have shown higher accuracy in determining molecular targets.
 For example, Lee et al. used deep recurrent neural networks (RNN) to predict gene targets of micro-RNAs (Lee et al. 2016)[@doi:10.1109/icnn.1994.374637].
 Wang et al. used a residual CNN to predict protein-protein contact on a genome-wide scale (Wang et al. 2016)[@doi:10.1101/073239].
 Other biological questions that have been investigated include the prediction of protein secondary structure based on sequence data (Spencer et al. 2015, Lin et al.
 2016)[@doi:10.1109/tcbb.2014.2343960,@doi:10.1038/srep18962,@doi:10.1038/srep18
 962], recognition of functional genomic elements such as enhancers and promoters (Liu et al. 2016, Li et al. 2015, Kleftogiannis et al.
 2014)[@doi:10.1101/036129,@doi:10.1007/978-3-319-16706-0_20,@doi:10.1093/nar/gk
-u1058], or predicting the deleterious effects of nucleotide polymorphisms (Quang et al. 2014)[@doi:10.1093/bioinformatics/btu703], etc.
+u1058], predicting the deleterious effects of nucleotide polymorphisms (Quang et al. 2014)[@doi:10.1093/bioinformatics/btu703], etc.

 #### Treatment Selection

 Studies in this category aim to recommend patient treatment or predict treatment outcome.
 Specifically, a lot of effort in this area aims to identify drug targets, identify drug interactions or predict drug response.
 One recent approach for predicting drug response is the use of protein structure to predict drug interactions and drug bioactivity through CNN (Wallach et al. 2015)[@arXiv:1510.02855].
 Since CNNs leverage spatial relationships within the data, this particular deep learning framework is well suited to the problem.
-Drug discovery and drug "repurposing" is another hot topic.
+Drug discovery and drug "repurposing" are two other hot topics.
 Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep fully connected neural networks.
 In a similar vein, Wang et al. used restricted boltzman machines (RBM) to predict drug molecular targets (Wang et al.
 2013)[@doi:10.1093/bioinformatics/btt234].